khoatrankt1991/bootstrap3ex/README.md

             - Using minimit css to handle the problem of different sized columns.
 2. Responsive Navigation
       + navbar-inverse navbar-fixed-top to styling css and fixed menu on top.
-      + Animate the Nav Bar with 'animatedHeader lib'
+      + Animate the Nav Bar with 'animatedHeader LIBRARY'
+            + LIBRARY: 'Animated Header'
             + add class name 'cbp-af-header' in navbar
             + cbp-af-header-shrink to shrink the nav
             + Uses Css TRANSITION property for animations.
             + https://caniuse.com/ to verify brower supported
 3. Responsive Image And Video
+      + Full Screen Background Image:
             + Use window.innerHeight to set img's full height
             + Use 'background-size : cover' to cover the background screen.
+      + Full Screen Fixed Image
+            + Use 'background-attachment: fixed' to fixed the background image when we scroll down ( Use 'scroll' to resume scroll image)
+      + Full Screen Background Video:
+            + LIBRARY: 'Form Stone Wall Paper'

 4. Scrolling Feature
 5. Animated Page Elements